Creating a local cluster on an Outpost

 -

-In addition to the cluster security group, Amazon EKS creates a security group in your Amazon Web Services account that's named
+In addition to the cluster security group, Amazon EKS creates a security group in your Amazon account that’s named

 eks-local-internal-do-not-use-or-edit-